petercorke/RVC3-python/figures/README.md

 figures.
 Matplotlib is still not very good at 3D plots so alternate tools such as PyVista or Open3D have been used instead.

-- 3D points clouds, and the code to create them, from chapter 14 can be found in the [pointclouds](../pointclouds) folder.
+- 3D points clouds from chapter 14, and the code to create them, can be found in the [pointclouds](../pointclouds) folder.
 - 3D figures from chapters 2-3, 7-9, and the code to create them, can be found in the [3dfigures](../3dfigures) folder.